Policy No. 1.01

 Berklee bases its employment decisions on the principle of equal employment opportunity.
 All staffing decisions including, but not limited to, recruitment, hiring, training, promotion, compensation, benefits, transfer, reductions in force, tuition assistance, and social and recreational programs are administered in accordance with the institution’s commitment to create a workplace that is fair, equitable, and free from discrimination.

-EEO Compliance: The associate vice president of diversity and inclusion serves as Berklee’s EEO compliance officer.
-Along with the associate vice president of diversity and inclusion, all directors, managers, and supervisors are responsible for implementing equal employment practices within each department.
+EEO Compliance: The vice president of Human Resources serves as Berklee’s EEO compliance officer.
+Along with the associate vice president of Diversity and Inclusion, all directors, managers, and supervisors are responsible for implementing equal employment practices within each department.
 Human Resources is responsible for overall compliance with applicable state and federal laws and regulations.

-Individuals who believe they have been discriminated against by Berklee may file a complaint with the director, employee relations and staffing, or the associate vice president of diversity and inclusion by calling 617-747-3156 or by sending a written complaint to Human Resources, 1140 Boylston Street, MS-921-DEI, Boston, Massachusetts 02215.
+Individuals who believe they have been discriminated against by Berklee may file a complaint with the senior director of Employee Relations and Staffing or the associate vice president of Diversity and Inclusion by calling 617-747-3156 or by sending a written complaint to Human Resources at email@example.com.

 Berklee reserves the right to amend, suspend, or cancel this policy at any time, with or without notice.
 In the event that a conflict exists between this policy and the terms and conditions of the Berklee faculty union contract agreement, the union contract agreement will supersede this policy.